Social effects of Hurricane Katrina: Mental health

 Mental health issues were commonly experienced by residents affected by Hurricane Katrina, especially post-traumatic stress disorder (PTSD).
 Five to seven months after the hurricane, 20% of people who had evacuated had exhibited mild to moderate mental health issues, 11% had exhibited serious mental health issues, and 16% had been diagnosed with PTSD.

 One year later, evacuees exhibiting serious mental health issues and being diagnosed with PTSD had increased to 14% and 20%, respectively, which was unusual compared to other natural disasters.
 Residents of New Orleans with chronic mental health disorders were negatively affected by Hurricane Katrina as well.
 Before the hurricane, there were 196 practicing psychiatrists in New Orleans; after the hurricane, only 22 of them returned to New Orleans.
 Hospital rooms available for mental health patients also decreased from 487 to 190 because of the storm.

 In addition to the increased risk of PTSD, the citizens of New Orleans that had been displaced to Houston, TX endured their own set of unique challenges.
 The media often covered stories of the increase in crime rate in Houston and often attributed the spike in crime to the displaced citizens of New Orleans which caused some Houstonians to become angry and resentful toward the victims of Hurricane Katrina.
 This created a moral panic in Houston; a sociological concept that describes the effect of media stories onto its audience.
 Case studies comparing the crime rates in Houston before and after Hurricane Katrina revealed that there was not a significant increase in crime rate.
 This moral panic created an unfair stigma onto the victims of Hurricane Katrina and it is believed that this may have led to loss of employment opportunities, barriers in education, and additional psychological stress.

+Many residents of Houston who had moved from New Orleans after Katrina experienced a sense of déjà vu in 2017 after Hurricane Harvey.